-A: During the footpath construction program Council will reconstruct existing asphalt driveways in block paving at nil cost to the property owner, where the driveway/verge does not exceed 4.5m in depth.
+A: During the footpath construction program Council will reconstruct existing asphalt driveways in paving during the construction of the footpath at Council's cost where the driveway (including the footpath segment through the driveway) does not exceed 40 square metres in area.

-In accordance with current Council Policy (Driveways 14.04) where the driveway/verge exceeds 4.5m in depth, then the cost of additional block paving work is to be met by the owner.
+In accordance with current Council Policy (Driveways) where the driveway (including footpath segment) exceeds 40 square metres in area, the cost of additional paving work is to be met by the owner.
+The driveway will only be reconstructed by Council once the property owner contribution in confirmed.
 The additional works can be coordinated and arranged through Council’s paving contract at the current competitive contract rate.

 If you choose not to pay for the quote you have received, your driveway crossover will not be upgraded during construction however the footpath will still be upgraded through the driveway.